lintool/guide/coding-style.md

 The rationale for this limit is that 120 is (approximately) the number of characters that will render in GitHub without horizontal scrolling.
 This maximizes use of screen real estate.

+### Describing Arguments in Command-Line Applications

++ The description should be a short phrase that begins with a capital letter an ends with a period.
+It prescribes the function or method's effect as a command ("Do this", "Return that"), not as a description; e.g. don't write "Returns the pathname...".
+This overarching guideline is adapted from [PEP 257: Docstring Conventions](https://www.python.org/dev/peps/pep-0257/).
++ The description should be as succinct as possible, typically a noun phrase.
+For example, for `-index`, "Path to input collection." is preferred to "Set the path to the input collection.".
++ Binary flags should be written as verb phrases.
+For example, for `-storeRaw`, "Store raw source documents." is preferred to "Flag to determine whether raw source documents are stored.".

 ## Python

 + We adopt [PEP8](https://pep8.org/).